navarrojg/AngularVetClinic/README.md

 <p align="left">

-  - Veterinary Clinic created on framework Angular, hosted on Firebase,
+  - Veterinary Clinic created on framework Angular,

+  - Hosted on Firebase,

-  - App is secured by authenthication.
+  - App is secured by authenthication,
+  -
 </p>

 <h3 align="left">Languages and Tools used in project:</h3>